 |The Moorcroft pottery outlet with Phil Johnson in the foreground.|

 During the entire time, we were traveling around Phil was telling us about local history, how Stoke-on-Trent became a city, etc. Apparently, it was a collection of towns that came together to form a city in 1910.
-We ended the day in Burleigh, apparently the least prosperous of the towns.
+We ended the day in Burslem, apparently the least prosperous of the towns.
 Phil had arranged to have a local internet radio station interview us.
 They were excited to have visitors from so far away.
 That took about 5 minutes.
-We had a little tour around Burleigh then.
+We had a little tour around Burslem then.
 Saw some Minton tiles on a craft school that Wedgwood set up, and saw the Wedgwood family home.
 There I learned that Josiah Wedgwood was the grandfather of Charles Darwin.
 I have to wonder if Wedgwood’s scientific bent didn’t rub off on his more famous grandson.

 |The Wedgwood family home.|

 The last place we visited was the Middleport Pottery which houses the factory that produces Burleigh pottery, has rental spaces for artisans, and is the place they film the "Great British Pottery Throw Down".
-They will soon be opening a program called “Clay School” which will be an MA course in ceramics.
+They will soon be opening a program called “Clay College” which will be an MA course in ceramics.
 The space is financially supported by Prince Charles because it is the only factory still producing pottery in the old way, including using copperplate etching transfers to decorate their ware.
 Much of the space was closed by the time we got there, but I did get to talk to a couple of the artists who rent spaces.
 In particular I spent a fairly long time talking to Jasmine Simpson who works for Reiko Kaneko as her glaze technician, but is also working on her own body of art.
 We talked about the education system for ceramics in Britain, and about opportunities in the US for ceramicists.
 In all it was a long and fruitful day.

 |Jasmine's work in her studio.|